The Cutting Room Studios

 The Cutting Room Recording Studios is a recording studio in New York City, opened in 1995 by David Crafa.
 The company is currently located in Greenwich Village, Manhattan, New York City.

 History

 David Crafa started The Cutting Room studios while he was still a student at New York University in a loft space on West 25th Street.
 The first official studio location was in a leased space on the fifth floor at 678 Broadway.
 The studios are now located at 14 East 4th street in the historic building now known as The Silk Building.
+In 2023, The Cutting Room launched a new facility in Chelsea.
+They maintain both spaces, with the 4th street studio focusing on film/tv post production, and the 24th street studio as the premier music studio.

 Legacy

 Ben H. Allen

 Producer Ben H. Allen worked as an assistant engineer at The Cutting Room early in his music career.

 Just Blaze

 Producer Justin Smith, better known as Just Blaze, started as an intern at The Cutting Room and moved his way to night manager and lead producer.

 Mike Elizondo

 Mike Elizondo mixed Regina Spektor's album What We Saw from the Cheap Seats at Studio A in 2011.